tronixworkshop/tronixworkshop.github.io/_drafts/2016-11-28-hypercube-3dprinter-build.md

 (part 1) - Building the frame

+The aluminium extrusion used for the frame build was a slightly different type from the one Tech2c used in his build, the type I acquired was listed as type-I slot 5, this was lost on me, it meant 5 mm slot.
+The t-slot nuts used required a 6mm slot, this still works ok, however the nuts don't drop straight in, there's a slight knack to getting them in and to horizontally lay flat in the T-slot.

+I first built up two of the side squares using x (340mm) and z (350mm).
+Using aluminium corner brackets to join the lengths together.
+Once the two frames were constructed these were joined together with two corner brackets to the y (303mm) lengths of extrusion.
+The two frames were checked with a tri-square for any deviation in the corner brackets and extrusion cuts that may have cause variations in the cube.

+Once these two frames are joined together the y axis brackets and axis steel rods could be fitted to the frame, also adding a bearings to the steel rod.

+At point it's time to assemble the xy joiners  with the anodised aluminium rods.
+The xy joiners need rollers with a 20mm m3 hex screw and nut.
+The aluminium is clamped in place with 20mm m3 screws as well.

+When the x carriage assembly has been constructed it's time to attached it to the y axis bearings.
+This part was the most time consuming aspect of this design, the xy joiner covers if over tightened may cause the carriage to screw slightly.
+To overcome this I first attached the carriage to the bearings and adjusted for the best travel and smoothness to see if any binding was present.
+Attaching the covers however can affect

 Frame:
 T-Slot 2020 Aluminium Extrusion Profiles for X200 x Y200 x Z155 print bed area